 - any time they/school staff feel that their blood glucose level is falling too low or climbing too high.

-The child’s parent or paediatric diabetes specialist nurse (PDSN) will advise on when blood glucose testing should be done and this will also be detailed in the child’s IHP.
+The child’s parent or paediatric diabetes specialist nurse (PDSN) will advise on when blood sugar testing should be done and this will also be detailed in the child’s IHP.
 Children might need help with blood testing, especially if they’re younger, newly diagnosed or have learning difficulties.
 Their parent or PDSN will discuss the help they need, and this will also be detailed in their IHP.

 How to do a blood glucose test